UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 VAGDGTKTQALAVCHSDTSGMNHHILHELMGVDPGTNPVCHFLGSKAILWVPNISMDTAYQTNVVV
 ```
 **3. Orfipy**
-- Search hits from Sequenceserver were 6-frame translated with orfipy with 450 bp minimum open reading frames due to the size of the target BURP protein domain of >200 amino acids (>600 bp).
+- Search hits from Sequenceserver were 6-frame translated with orfipy (v0.0.4) with 450 bp minimum open reading frames due to the size of the target BURP domain of >200 amino acids (>600 bp).
 ```
 #!/bin/bash
 #SBATCH --job-name=orfipy